Balancing Act: Do You Have Too Many Controls, or Too Few?

-For a high level company to be controlled effectively, all five components and their principles must exist and operate as a cohesive package within its internal control system.
-It also incorporates monitoring and ongoing evaluations as your company makes changes.
+For your company to be controlled effectively, all five components and their principles must exist and operate as a cohesive package within your internal control system.
+The process must also incorporate monitoring and ongoing evaluations as your company makes changes.

 A little control goes a long way.
 Establishing a healthy balance in all of these areas will give your company the necessary structure and space to reach its full potential.